Akhil920/VSCode_to_Server/VSCode_to_Server.md

         8. cat > - Creates a new file under the given folder (syntax: cat >foldername\filename)
         9. rm: To remove files from the repository (Syntax: rm <foldername\filename>)
         10. mv: To move all the files under a specified folder (syntax: mv <foldername>*)
+        11. Clone: When you create new repository in the Git server, you would now need to clone the same into VSCode.
+For this, go to Server and click on New option on top of the list of repositories and after giving the repository name and description, click on Create Repository.
+Once you create repository, get into this folder and copy the SSH link in the Code dropdown.
+Now, go to VSCode and type `Git Clone` and paste the SSH link that you copied from Server.